Table of Contents[Hide][Show]

-Their free tours most popular with families are Millennium Park and The Loop, the nature preserve in North Park, or the Navy Pier and Chicago Children’s Museum tour.
+The free tours most popular with families are Millennium Park and The Loop, the nature preserve in North Park, and the Navy Pier and Chicago Children’s Museum tour.

-Entry to Navy Pier is free, and they host many free special events, including live music performances.
-So it’s a nice family friendly place to take a scenic stroll.
-It juts out into Lake Michigan, and offers some of the city’s best Chicago skyline views (especially from the ferris wheel, which is $13-$16 per person).
+Entry to Navy Pier is free, and it hosts many free special events, including live music performances.
+So it’s a nice family-friendly place to take a scenic stroll.
+The pier juts out into Lake Michigan and offers some of the city’s best Chicago skyline views (especially from the Ferris wheel, which is $13-$16 per person).